 West of Palma

-Gorgeous little coves and beaches with azure blue waters such as Cala Comtessa and Cala Vinyas are dotted along this coast.
-The lively beach resort of Palma Nova is home to one of the newest five star hotels in this area, the Zafiro Palace Palma Nova, offering space and comfort to families, singles and couples.
+Gorgeous coves with bijou beaches and azure waters are the draw, such as Cala Comtesa and Cala Vinyes.
+The lively beach resort of Palma Nova is home to five star Zafiro Palace Palma Nova, offering space and comfort to families, singles and couples.
 By booking direct with Zafiro Hotels and using the code ZAFIROTONIC you will receive a discounted room rate and a bottle of cava to welcome your arrival.

 East of Palma

-The golden sands of Playa de Palma stretch for some 10 km with a traffic free cycle path the whole of its length.
-The first neighbourhood on this stretch is Portixol dominated by our featured Hotel Portixol, a chic Scandinavian-owned bolthole and one of the first boutique hotels in Palma.
-Just a 20 minutes stroll into the capital.
-On this stretch you will also find the sister hotel of Pure Salt Adriano, Pure Salt Garonda with its newly completed outdoor heated pool and panoramic roof terrace plus its fabulous spa.
+The golden sands of Playa de Palma stretch for 10 km with a traffic free cycle path its entire length.
+The first neighbourhood on your way out of Palma is the pretty Portixol harbour dominated by numerous restaurants and trendy bars.
+On this same stretch some 5 km on is the popular Pure Salt Garonda with outdoor heated pool and panoramic roof terrace plus its fabulous spa.
 Its location, facilities and service are hard to beat.

 South East Mallorca

-Mallorca´s salt flats in Ses Salines is where some of the best salt in the Balearics is produced and is situated a walk or short cycle ride from one of the the island´s most talked about beaches, Es Trenc.
-Fontsanta Thermal Spa and Wellness offers the perfect place to stay to visit this area and is within an easy drive of the charming town of Santanyi.
+Mallorca’s salt flats in Ses Salines is where to find salt, produced just a short walk or short cycle ride from one of the the island’s most talked about beaches, Es Trenc.

 North East Mallorca

-Making this your base is about discovering traditional Mallorcan villages and towns such as Sant Llorenç des Cardessar with its impressive architecture and Artá with its popular market day.
+Making this your base discover traditional Mallorcan tons and villages such as Sant Llorenç des Cardassar with its impressive architecture and Artá with its popular market day.

-This is the rural heart of Mallorca with its rolling landscape of citrus orchards and fig, olive and almonds groves.
-To discover this area stay at Carrossa Spa Villas just 15 mins from Artá, perched on a hillside with magnificent countryside views.
-Or if you prefer sweeping sea views, why not stay at award winning sister properties Hotel Can Simoneta or Hotel Pleta de Mar (adults only) .
-Both hotels offer a room upgrade at check-in subject to availability and a complimentary bottle of cava by using the code tonic when you book the hotel direct.
+This is the rural heart of Mallorca with a rolling landscape of citrus orchards and fig, olive and almonds groves.
+Stay at Carrossa Spa Villas just 15 mins from Artá, perched on a hillside with magnificent sea and countryside views.

 The glistening double bay of Alcudia and Pollensa boasts sweeping beaches as far as the eye can see with the pretty medieval town of Alcudia on the central promontory.
-The Zafiro Group of hotels have several properties to choose from that we feature each offering a discount by using the code ZAFIROTONIC.
-Zafiro Palace Hotel Alcudia makes everyone in the family feel quite royal!
-Swim up pool rooms, panoramic roof top spa rooms, 5 restaurants to choose from, a spa and unfaltering five star service means you will not be disappointed.
+The Zafiro Group of hotels have several properties to choose from each offering a discount by using the code ZAFIROTONIC.
+Zafiro Palace Hotel Alcudia makes everyone in the family feel special.
+Swim up pool rooms, panoramic roof top spa rooms, 5 restaurants to choose from, a spa and unfaltering five star service is the recipe for the perfect holiday.

 Port of Pollensa and its town Pollensa have become very sophisticated in recent years.
-New hotels have opened such as the adults only La Goleta Hotel de Mar offering a modern beach vibe.
+Many of the beachfront hotels such as the Hoposa Pollentia four star adults only have a cool beach vibe with sea view rooms.
 The old town of Pollensa is buzzing on a Sunday when it is market day.
-Not to be missed !
-For those yearning for somewhere to stay that is more traditional with all mod cons then Son Brull Hotel and its new state of the art spa is for you.
-Use the code TONIC for a space available room upgrade and welcome bottle of cava on arrival.
+For the latest cool spot take a look at El Vicenç de la Mar, with state of the art spa, cinema, bike garage, fine dining and stunning views of Cala Sant Vicenç.
+Use the code TONIC for a discount.

 North West Mallorca